adamstegman/drank/README.markdown

-== Drank
+# Water Wars

-Drank is a simple application to track the amount of water drank by Aubrey and Adam.
+Water Wars is a simple application to track water consumption.